 Let your speech be more of a conversation with your audience, they may not be responding to your verbally, but do give them some space between your sentences to think over your words.

 For example, take small pauses between your impactful lines, allow your audience to respond to it if they want to clap or are simply chuckling on something you said.

-Pay close attention that you don’t keep quiet for the longer duration.
+Pay close attention that you don’t keep quiet for a longer duration.
 The timing of your pause matters because this is what will leave an impact on your audience.

 Start your speech with positive words, it is advisable to prevent using any negating words.

-Don’t forget to build a connection with your audience on the personal level, for example, incorporate using the terms of “you” and “I” when communicating something important.
+Don’t forget to build a connection with your audience on a personal level, for example, incorporate using the terms of “you” and “I” when communicating something important.

 Are you someone who is fond of using fancy words and jargons?